karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 ####  Create a new role reflecting your machine user

-The role _postgres_ does not have any password and the postgres database is thus open to anyone using the _postrgres_ role.
+The role _postgres_ does not have any password and the postgres database is thus open to anyone using the _postgres_ role.
 To simplify your access to your postgres database using <span class='terminalapp'>psql</span> you could also create a new user identical to your machine login.

 To set a password, execute the <span class='terminalapp'>psql</span> command: